khannoussi-malek/the-discoverer/frontend/README.md

-# The Discoverer Frontend
+# Navo Frontend

-A modern React TypeScript frontend for The Discoverer API, built with Vite, shadcn/ui, and React Query.
+A modern React TypeScript frontend for Navo API, built with Vite, shadcn/ui, and React Query.

 ## Features